CS3103-Lecture-9

 Directory Implementation

-- Linear list of file names with pointer to the data blocks
+- Linear list of file names with pointer to the data blocks- simple to program

 - time-consuming to execute